ash-sxn/GSoC-2023-docker-based-quickstart/daily_update/DailyUpdate.md

 Okay, now the only thing to work on is thinking of examples to implement until mentors give suggestions on job PR #24.
-Bruno suggested to remove the build directory from the PR because it's not nessasry and I have deleted it
+Bruno suggested to remove the build directory from the PR because it's not necessary and I have deleted it

 PR #23 that was for the cleanup doc for 02 example has been merged

-Jmm has suggested to add some waits(calculation to increase time to finish) so that user is able to see the process when it's happening in the UI, since He/She doesn't know where to look being new users
+Jmm has suggested to add some waits(calculation to increase time to finish) so that user is able to see the process when it's happening in the UI, since He/She doesn't know where to look being new users, I'll work on it tomorrow Bruno also suggested to read this [article](https://www.jenkins.io/blog/2022/05/27/docker-image-new-lifecycle/) under the issue #25 and to remove the + from the name of the example since it's not compatible with all file system, on which I'll work tomorrow as well

 For today’s work include: